forgetso/typescript-yarn-nested-workspaces/README.md

 ## Building all workspaces

-Now all projects can be built from root using
+Now all projects can be built from the root directory using

 `yarn workspaces foreach run build`